CITS5501 lab 7 (week 8) – reviews – solutions

 E. Summary

 Code review is a widely-used technique for improving software quality by human inspection.
-Code review can detect many kinds of problems in code, but in this workshop we looked at code samples which highlightede the following general principles:
+Code review can detect many kinds of problems in code, but in this workshop we looked at code samples which highlighted the following general principles:

 These general principles help ensure that code is: